Best methods for attracting and retaining talented employees

 The proof?

 Employees who received recognition are 63% more likely to stay at their current job for the next three to six months.
-So if you want to retain employees, you need to recognize them for their hard work.
+So if you want to retain employees, you must recognize them for their hard work.

-Arguably the best way to do so is to create an employee recognition program where your team earns points for their successes.
-From there, they can spend their points on the rewards they value the most, such as paid time off, free food, and gift cards — to name a few.
+Arguably, the best way to do so is to create an employee recognition program where your team earns points for their successes.
+From there, they can spend their points on the rewards they value the most, such as paid time off, free food, and gift cards.

-The main reason why this method is so effective is there’s no one-size-fits-all method for praising your employees.
+The main reason this method is so effective is that there is no one-size-fits-all method for praising your employees.
 It takes different strokes for different folks, which is why the point recognition system is so effective.

 Final thoughts: Attracting and retaining talented employees